 Introduction: A major consideration for the use of alternative herbal medicinefrom natural compounds is the concern of safety.
 This study evaluated the safety andhepato-renal protectionof fresh lime juice (FLJ), raw honey (RH) and their flavonoid-rich fractions in high fat-diet induced obese rat model.

-Methods: Oral acute toxicity (LD50) study involved 24 female Wistar rats, divided into 8 groups of 3 rats, administered 300 mg/kg and 2000 mg/kg of FLJ, RH, methanol flavonoid rich fraction of lime juice (MFLJ) and ethylacetate flavonoid rich fraction of honey (EAFH) respectively, for 14 days.Simultenously, for the anti-obesity study, 24 neonate Wistar rats of 21-days old, divided into 2 groups of 12 rats (for obesity induction phase-1, for two weeks), and regrouped into 4 groups of 4 rats (14 days treatment phase-2), were used.
+Methods: Oral acute toxicity (LD50) study involved 24 female Wistar rats, divided into 8 groups of 3 rats, administered with 300 mg/kg and 2000 mg/kg of FLJ, RH, methanol flavonoid rich fraction of lime juice (MFLJ) and ethylacetate flavonoid rich fraction of honey (EAFH) respectively, for 14 days.Simultenously, for the anti-obesity study, 24 neonate Wistar rats of 21-days old, divided into 2 groups of 12 rats (for obesity induction phase-1, for two weeks), and regrouped into 4 groups of 4 rats (14 days treatment phase-2), were used.

-Results: Result of LD50onFLJ, RH, MFLJ, and EAFHshowed no toxicity, nomotality, and body weight of rats was not adversely affected evenup to 2000 mg/kg.The increased body weight of the HFD-obese rats was significantly (p<0.05)reduced compared to control.
-There was significant (p<0.05) decrease in activities of aspartate aminotransferase andalanine aminotransferaseafterMIX, MFLJ and EAFH administration, compared with control.
+Results: Result of LD50onFLJ, RH, MFLJ, and EAFHshowed no toxicity, non-motality, and body weight of rats was not adversely affected evenup to 2000 mg/kg.The increased body weight of the HFD-obese rats was significantly (p<0.05)reduced compared to control.
+There was significant (p<0.05) decrease in activities of aspartate aminotransferase andalanine aminotransferaseuponMIX, MFLJ and EAFH administration compared with control.
 Also, total protein and bilirubin concentrations was not significantly (p<0.05) different compared to control.
 Administration of EAFH significantly (p<0.05)reduced the concentrations of creatinine, urea, potassium, and chloride; while MIX and EAFH significantly (p<0.05)increased their concentrations compared to control.

 Conclusion: It may be concluded that FLJ, RH, MFLJ, and EAFH are safe for consumption and also possess liver and renal protection.

-Keyword:Acute toxicity, Lime juice, Honey, High fat diet, Renal function, Liver function
+Keywords:Acute toxicity, Lime juice, Honey, High fat diet, Renal function, Liver function

 INTRODUCTION